Offers Video ConferencingTap to Call This Lawyer

 Mr. May was previously Chair of the White Collar Crime Section of the National Association of Criminal Defense Lawyers and he is a past Co-Chair of the Defense Function Services Committee of the Criminal Justice Section of the American Bar Association.

-Mr. May was mentioned by name and his stratagem for forcing prosecutors to relinquish control over assets needed for the defense, which he pioneered in Noriega, was rebuked by the Supreme Court in its decision in Kaley United States, 571 U.S. 320, note 12 (2014).
-The argument he made in Noriega, that untainted assets could not be restrained pretrial by the government, was vindicated two years later in the decision of the Supreme Court in Luis v.
-United States, 578 U.S._ (2016).
+Mr. May was mentioned by name and his stratagem for forcing prosecutors to relinquish control over assets needed for the defense, which he pioneered in Noriega, was discussed by the Supreme Court in its decision in Kaley United States, 571 U.S. 320, note 12 (2014).

 - Criminal Law